 - Social media

-With his or her utility in mind, each utility representative is asked to evaluate the importance of the channel, the current performance of the channel, the integration of channels across interactions, and the utility’s performance in each channel.
-E Source analysis then reveals the gaps between performance and importance for each channel.
-In addition to the gap analysis, we also evaluate and report on key metrics for each channel.
-Our analyses allow us to identify performance targets for the utility industry.
+Each utility representative evaluated the importance of the specific channel, the current performance of the channel, the integration of channels across interactions, and the utility’s performance in each channel.
+E Source analysis revealed the gaps between performance and importance for each channel.
+In addition to the gap analysis, we also evaluated and reported on key metrics for each channel.
+Our analyses allowed us to identify performance targets for the utility industry.

 Survey focused on the residential customer audience (voice of the customer).
-We survey 800 residential customers across North America to assess their experiences, preferences, and expectations when interacting across eight channels not specific to the utility industry.
-Participating customers are asked about their cross-channel interactions with various industries in order to evaluate whether energy providers are meeting residential customer expectations compared to other service industries.
+We surveyed 800 residential customers across the US and Canada to assess their experiences, preferences, and expectations when interacting across eight channels not specific to the utility industry.
+Participating customers were asked about their cross-channel interactions with various industries in order to evaluate whether energy providers were meeting residential customer expectations compared to other service industries.

-The voice-of-the-customer survey mirrors the questions we ask utilities regarding the importance and performance of each communication channel.
-E Source analysis combines channel-specific metrics from each utility with customer expectations and identifies performance gaps and steps utilities can take to better serve their residential customers.
+The voice-of-the-customer survey mirrored the questions we asked utilities regarding the importance and performance of each communication channel.
+E Source analysis combined channel-specific metrics from each utility with customer expectations and identified performance gaps and steps utilities could take to better serve their residential customers.